Vande Mataram: Translation into other languages

-Performances and interpretations
+In popular culture

 The poem has been set to a large number of tunes.
 The oldest surviving audio recordings date to 1907, and there have been more than a hundred different versions recorded throughout the 20th century.
 Many of these versions have employed traditional Indian classical ragas.
 Versions of the song have been visualised on celluloid in a number of films, including Leader, Amar Asha, and Anand Math.
 It is widely believed that the tune set for All India Radio station version was composed by Ravi Shankar.
 Hemant Kumar composed music for the song in the movie Anand Math in 1952.
 Many singers like Lata Mangeshkar, K.S.Chithra sung made it cult classic.
 In 2002, BBC World Service conducted an international poll to choose ten most famous songs of all time.
 Around 7000 songs were selected from all over the world.
-Vande Mataram, from the movie Anand Math, was ranked second.
+"Vande Mataram", from the movie Anand Math, was ranked second.
 All India Radio's version and some other versions are in Desh raga.

-In July 2017, the Madras High Court ruled that the Vande Mataram shall be sung or played at least once a week in all schools, universities and other educational institutions of Tamil Nadu.
-The Court also ruled that the song should be played or sung in government offices and industrial facilities at least once a month.